Louis Messina, Sr.

 Early in 1943, Messina traveled to St. Louis by airplane to sign a big bout, outbid two major Chicago promoters for another, and flew to New York to scout for a future card.
 At least twice he successfully got boxers suspended for failing to appear at bouts he had scheduled in New Orleans.
 He also worked with Allen Page to coordinate schedules of fights, baseball games, and music events.
 His outdoor promotions at Pelican Stadium attracted over 5,000 fans.
 Messina was clearly a man who appreciated local talent, which he promoted as aggressively as he did the traveling stars.
 He booked Sidney Desvigne’s orchestra as a regular feature on virtually every Saturday and Sunday night at GTR from 1943-45, often engaged in a battle of the bands with one of the touring acts as a feature.
 And he was also an early promoter of young Dooky Chase and his band, booking them at the Coliseum in frequent battles of the bands and for jitterbug competitions there and at GTR.

 He was not, however, an absentee White owner.
-GTR hosted integrated bands of locals, and his presence in the local community is noted by Louisiana Weekly reporters at the GTR and Coliseum, and at a John Hammond-produced show and dance at Camp Plauche in 1944.
+GTR hosted integrated bands comprised of locals, and his presence in the Black community is noted by Louisiana Weekly reporters at the GTR and Coliseum, and at a John Hammond-produced show and dance at Camp Plauche in 1944.

 Lou & Mary Ann Messina